 You'll need at least a bachelor's degree to be considered; however, due to the competitive nature of this degree, many programs prefer applicants with a master's degree in engineering or physics, while others also require work experience.
 You should expect to submit standardized test scores, letters of recommendation and a personal essay.

 This degree can be completed in 3-5 years and typically culminates in a dissertation - a substantial original work which may or may not be linked to a finished engineering product.
 Coursework combines theoretical and hands-on learning and often takes place in the field or in a lab.
 Here are a few classes common to most engineering programs:

 - Applied statistics

 Will I Be Able to Get a Job?

-The U.S. Bureau of Labor Statistics (BLS) predicted that the employment rate for engineers would increase by 4% between 2014 and 2024.
-In 2014, the median annual salary for engineers was $88,720.
+The U.S. Bureau of Labor Statistics (BLS) predicted that the employment rate for civil engineers would increase by 6% between 2018 and 2028.
+In 2018, the median annual salary for civil engineers was $86,640.

 The employment rate for postsecondary teachers will grow by an estimated 11% between 2018 and 2028, as reported by the BLS.
 According to PayScale.com, college professors earned between $50,971 and $156,998 in August 2019.